Environments

 When you redeploy an Active environment, the environment is updated with all changes made in the code for the template.

 You can set a new value for time-to-live, but this is not necessary.
-Also, the values of other variables can be altered.
+The values of other variables can also be altered.

 Aborting deploy/destroy